pitosalas/cleancont/output/2018-08-05-some-great-links-for-08062018.md

 ---
 title: "Some great links for  08/06/2018"
-subtitle: "[r/webdev – How to prep your GitHub for job seeking](https://www.reddit.com/r/webdev/comments/90xmpw..."
+subtitle: "r/webdev – How to prep your GitHub for job seeking"
 category: "301"
 tags: []
 date: "2018-08-05"